washingtonstateuniversity/WSUWP-Build-Plugins-Public/edit-flow/readme.txt

 New features, including story budget and editorial metadata, a completely rewritten calendar view, and many bug fixes, including one for editorial comments appearing in the admin.

 == Changelog ==

+= 0.8.1 (Apr 14, 2016) =
+* New German localization thanks to [Circleview](https://github.com/Circleview)
+* New Spanish localization thanks to Andrew Kurtis from [Web Hosting Hub](http://www.webhostinghub.com/).
+* Performance improvements for the calendar, custom statuses, and editorial metadata
+* Bug fix: Show "(no title)" on the calendar when a post doesn't have a title.
+* Bug fix: Persist the future date position of a post on the calendar when a post is updated.

 = 0.8 (Dec 19, 2013) =
 * New feature: Dashboard Notepad.
 Editors and admins can use a notepad widget on the dashboard to leave instructions, important announcements, etc. for every WordPress user.